BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 Water Testing in British Columbia & What You Need to Know

-Over the past 30 years, I have learned that a BC property owner who decides to sell their property with a water well issue (either quality or more often quantity) may decide not to disclose tp prevent the loss of a sale.
+Over the past 30 years, I have learned that a BC property owner who decides to sell their property with a water well issue (either quality or, more often, quantity) may decide not to disclose to prevent the loss of a sale or the need to upgrade to pay for a badly needed water system upgrade.

 The vendor may have a large water storage tank and re-pressurization system on the property.
-The tank appears to be connected to the water well and looks pretty good, a little too good maybe.
-Sometimes a vendor will decide to clean their water storage tank and even pay for a water hauler while the property is on the market, keeping the water storage tank clean and topped off with crystal clear potable water.
+The vendor appears to have connected the tank to the water well, and it appears to be in good condition, perhaps even overly so.
+Occasionally, a vendor may opt to clean their water storage tank and even cover the cost of a water hauler during the property’s sale, ensuring the tank remains clean and fully stocked with potable water.

-An unaware purchaser will see the clean water from the water storage system running through the water taps in the home; the water quality looks fantastic,right?
-Water samples are collected, and it’s not a surprise that the water quality report indicates the water meets the Canadian Drinking Water Guidelines.
+An unaware purchaser will see the clean water from the water storage system running through the water taps in the home; the water quality looks fantastic, right?
+We collect water samples, and the water quality report reveals that the water meets the Canadian Drinking Water Guidelines, which should come as no surprise.

-Every once in a while some severe cases of misrepresentation will become apparent; some situations are just downright fraudulent and can become a real problem for an unaware purchaser or real estate agent in British Columbia.
-Unfortunately, it’s often the purchaser stuck will the cost to resolve the problem.
+Every once in a while, some severe cases of misrepresentation will become apparent; some situations are just downright fraudulent and can become a real problem for an unaware purchaser or real estate agent in British Columbia.
+Unfortunately, it’s often the purchaser stuck with the cost to resolve the problem.

-Whatever a vendor warrants, get it in writing, and do your inspections, and do water testing; it’s just less expensive than paying a huge well drilling and well pump invoice to replace what you might have thought you had.
+Whatever a vendor warrants, get it in writing, inspect, and test the water—it’s cheaper than paying a huge well drilling and well pump invoice to replace what you thought you had.

-BC Land for Sale – The Good, the Bad, and the Ugly
+BC Land for Sale: The Good, the Bad, the Ugly

-I would like to quickly point out that there are many types of water systems in rural areas of British Columbia… some water well systems are GREAT; the owner has a good water well and has maintained the system nicely.
-Other water systems are not so good, and then there are really bad systems that should not even be deemed a water system.
+I would like to quickly point out that there are many types of water systems in rural areas of British Columbia… some water well systems are GREAT; the owner has a wonderful water well and has maintained the system nicely.
+Some water systems may not be as effective as others, and some systems may not even qualify as water systems.
 I hope that by providing this information, it will help prevent a problem for you down the road when purchasing real estate with a water well in British Columbia.

 Documents that the seller or their agent should disclose include:

-• A copy of the well record (well drilling report), if available, the report may also be available online.
+- If available, a copy of the BC water well record (well drilling report) may also be available online.

-• Installation records and receipts for the mechanical side of the system – pump, pressure system, water storage system, water treatment, filtration, and sterilizers, etc.
+- Installation records and receipts for the mechanical side of the system—pump, pressure system, water storage system, water treatment, filtration, sterilizers, etc.

-It’s important to understand that you are in a “Buyer Beware” situation when it involves Real Estate and Water Well is British Columbia.
-You have every right to expect full disclosure from the vendor but the truth does not always prevail and once you are the proud new owner of a water well that notoriously goes dry each summer you will find that you typically have very little protection after the fact, no one is going to pick up your phone call and offer to drill you a new water well Do your due diligence prior to purchasing BC land for sale.
+It’s important to understand that you are in a “Buyer Beware” situation when it involves real estate and water wells in British Columbia.
+You have every right to expect full disclosure from the vendor, but the truth does not always prevail, and once you are the proud new owner of a water well that notoriously goes dry each summer, you will find that you typically have very little protection after the fact; no one is going to pick up your phone call and offer to drill you a new water well.

-Ask the right questions and conduct a water well system inspection, water tests and maybe a pumping test to insure that you will not need to spend upwards to $50,000 to install a new well and water system.
+Ask the right questions and conduct a water well system inspection, water tests, and maybe a pumping test to ensure that you will not need to spend upwards of $50,000 to install a new well and water system.

 What Happens When the BC Real Estate Market is HOT!

-When the real estate market is booming in British Columbia purchasers may be told at the time of offer that they do not have 2 weeks to do their due diligence on the well as they may be completing with a dozen other offers on the BC land for sale so they take their chances and make an offer without any subjects pertaining to the water well.
+When the real estate market is booming in British Columbia, purchasers may be told at the time of the offer that they do not have 2 weeks to do their due diligence on the well, as they may be competing with a dozen other offers on the BC land for sale, so they take their chances and make an offer without any subjects pertaining to the water well.

-Water well replacement is very costly, the cost of drilling a well in British Columbia has increased substantially over the past couple of years, when you purchase BC land for sale and don’t account for the cost to drill a well you might be in for a surprise.
+Water well replacement is very costly; the cost of drilling a well in British Columbia has increased substantially over the past couple of years.
+If you buy land for sale in British Columbia without factoring in the cost of drilling a well, you may face unexpected expenses.

-Once a purchaser has taken possession of their new property that’s when the truth often becomes apparent.
-We receive many requests for water well drilling estimates throughout the drilling season, from about June to January and the majority of them is because the existing well has gone completely dry or is not producing enough water to even sustain a home.
+Once a purchaser has taken possession of their new property, that’s when the truth often becomes apparent.
+We receive many requests for water well drilling estimates throughout the drilling season, from about June to January, and the majority of them are because the existing well has gone completely dry or is not producing enough water to even sustain a home.

-BC Land for Sale – Who Pays the Bill?
+BC Land for Sale—Who Pays for the Well Drilling Invoice?

-If you are looking to purchase BC land for sale serviced by an existing water well you are in a “Buyer Beware” situation in British Columbia and unless you want to throw a ton of money at legal fees you may as well accept that you will most likely be paying the entire cost to drill a new water well and installing a new pump, pressure system and maybe a water treatment system too.
+If you are looking to purchase BC land for sale serviced by an existing water well, you are in a “Buyer Beware” situation in British Columbia, and unless you want to throw a ton of money at legal fees, you may as well accept that you will most likely be paying the entire cost to drill a new water well and install a new pump, pressure system, and maybe a water treatment system too.

-What is the Cost to Drill a Well in British Columbia?
+The Cost to Drill a Well in British Columbia

 The cost of drilling a well in British Columbia will vary greatly.
 It depends on so much.
 If you want to learn more about the BC Well Drilling Cost it’s important to have a detailed well drilling estimate completed for the subject property.

-Whether you are purchasing BC land for sale that does not have an existing water well or you need to replace an existing water well it will require detailed well drilling cost estimate to determine the cost to drill in your local area.
+Whether you are purchasing BC land for sale that does not have an existing water well or you need to replace an existing water well, it will require a detailed well drilling cost estimate to determine the cost to drill in your local area.

 BC Land for Sale with a Water Licence

-If groundwater is used for any non-domestic purpose, the property owner must have a water licence (or have applied for a water license by the deadline of March 1, 2022.)
+If groundwater is used for any non-domestic purpose, the property owner must have a water license (or have applied for a water license by the deadline of March 1, 2022).
 If that’s the case, request copies of:

 • A recent invoice from Front Counter BC detailing annual water rentals and any outstanding yearly rentals or late payment charges

-When a water license is attached to a property, it’s transferred to the new owner with the associated water fees and rentals, including any unpaid or overdue amounts.
+The transfer of a water license to a new owner includes all associated water fees and rentals, including any unpaid or overdue amounts.
 If that’s the case, talk to the current owner about updating the account.

 What Uses in British Columbia are Deemed for Domestic Water Purposes?